Advance Financial grows at an astonishing rate (as reported by an article in the Tennessean)

-Deborah Jackson was living paycheck to paycheck when she walked into an Advance Financial store for a $425 loan.
+Deborah was living paycheck to paycheck when she walked into Advance Financial’s store in Nashville for a small loan of $425.

-Paying back the loan ate a sizable chunk of her take-home pay.
-With her bills piling up, she ended up re-borrowing her two-week loan, again and again, for nearly two years.
-Advance charged a $60 fee for each renewal, so the interest rate worked out to 585 percent a year.
+Things didn’t end here.
+Paying the loaned amount with interest took up a fairly large chunk of her take-home salary.
+With bills piling up, she re-borrowed the loan again and again for almost two years.
+Every time Deborah borrowed, Advance Financial charged $60 as processing fees; so the interest rate worked out to 585% a year.

-“People get loans from us who might otherwise get them from people who might rough them up if they don’t pay back,” he said.
-“Nobody said these products should be the be-all, end-all, but without us, where would they go?”
+He added, “People who get loans from us would otherwise try to borrow from people who would rough them up in case they couldn’t pay back.
+If our products didn’t exist, where would they go?”